 - Inability to pay for the expensive antiretroviral drugs

 - Malnourishment and poor health of many people in Africa

 Because education, prevention, and AIDS therapy present insurmountable challenges, the best hope for stopping the epidemic in Africa may be development of a vaccine.
 Although more than two dozen experimental vaccines have been tested worldwide, only oneAIDSVAXreached Phase III clinical trials.
 In 2003, studies determined this vaccine is ineffective in preventing HIV infection.

 In 1999, 20 percent of the 5.6 million new HIV infections worldwide occurred in southern Asia.
 HIV began to spread in Asia in the early to mid-1980s.
 With a population of nearly 3.5 billion60 percent of the world's populationthis region can have a substantial impact on the course of the AIDS epidemic:

 - Nearly one-half million of the more than 1 billion people in China are infected with HIV; most new cases occur in injectable drug users who share needles.

 - India has more people infected with HIV than any other country in the world; 3.7 million Indians have HIV or AIDS.

 - HIV was first reported in Thailand in the mid-1980s and cases have increased dramatically to 800,000 in 1999; prevention programs have stabilized its prevalence.

-- In Malaysia, HIV transmission appears to have stabilized since it reached its peak in the 1990s; 15% to 20% of all injectable drug users are infected with HIV.
+- In Malaysia, HIV transmission appears to have stabilized since it reached its peak in the 1990s; 15 to 20 percent of all injectable drug users are infected with HIV.

-- In Vietnam, transmission is increasing, especially among injectable drug users and sex workers; the prevalence of HIV among injectable drug users has risen from less than 1% in 1995 to nearly 70% in 1998.
+- In Vietnam, transmission is increasing, especially among injectable drug users and sex workers; the prevalence of HIV among injectable drug users has risen from less than 1 percent in 1995 to nearly 70 percent in 1998.

 - In Bangladesh, transmission is increasing among injectable drug users and sex workers.